 2125 CONTINUOUS IMPROVEMENT PLAN

-A Continuous Improvement Plan, as required in 16 V.S.A. §165, shall be developed and implemented in each public school district.
-The plan shall be designed to improve the performance of all students enrolled in the district.
-If a school district comprises more than one school building, a combined plan for some or all the buildings may be developed.
+A Continuous Improvement Plan, as required in 16 V.S.A. §165, shall be developed and implemented in each SU/SD.
+The plan shall be designed to improve the performance of all students enrolled in the SU/SD.
+If an SU/SD comprises more than one school building, a combined plan for some or all the buildings may be developed.
 The plan, however, may reflect the different needs of individual schools.

 The plan should be the overall planning and implementation document for the school, incorporating other planning requirements (either from the state, the federal government, local requirements, or external grant requirements) into a single planning document.

-The plan shall be developed with the involvement of school board members, students, teachers, administrators, parents and other community members.
-The plan shall be reviewed at least annually for effectiveness toward meeting the stated goals, and shall be revised as necessary.
+The plan shall be developed with the involvement of board members, students, teachers, administrators, families , and other community members.
+The plan shall be reviewed at least annually for effectiveness toward meeting the stated goals and shall be revised as necessary.

 The plan shall include indicators provided by the Vermont Agency of Education as well as additional indicators determined locally.
 These indicators will identify student performance data obtained from state and local assessments and other information related to student performance and social and emotional wellbeing, and which may include, but is not limited to, dropout and retention rates, attendance, course enrollment patterns and graduation rates, and demographic data or other documented evidence of bias or discriminatory treatment as a result of, or based upon, the reasons set forth in Section 2113 and the Statement of Purpose of this Manual.
-Indicators may shall also include data on school practices and leadership and data on disproportional student representation in school programs, which include but are not necessarily limited to, special education referrals, discipline, suspension and detention actions, enrollment in and successful completion of flexible pathways, career training opportunities, advanced placement courses, athletic and extra-curricular participation.
+Indicators may shall also include data on school practices and leadership and data on disproportional student representation in school programs, which include but are not necessarily limited to, special education referrals, discipline, suspension and detention actions, enrollment in and successful completion of flexible pathways, career training opportunities, advanced placement courses, and athletic and extra-curricular participation.